PawseySC/shell-hpc/_episodes/08-Extra.md

 'sudo' is a program that allows users to run programs with the security privilages of another user, usually 'superuser' with 'root' access.
 Short for 'superuser do' or 'substitute user do'

-This is useful for when you temporaryily want elevated privilages such as running a virtual machine.
+This is useful for when you temporarily want elevated privilages such as running a virtual machine.
 See more at [Using Nimbus: Cloud computing at Pawsey](https://pawseysc.github.io/using-nimbus/)

 ### Awk